Advertising: Research

 Advertising research is a specialized form of research that works to improve the effectiveness and efficiency of advertising.
 It entails numerous forms of research which employ different methodologies.
 Advertising research includes pre-testing (also known as copy testing) and post-testing of ads and/or campaigns.

 Pre-testing includes a wide range of qualitative and quantitative techniques, including: focus groups, in-depth target audience interviews (one-on-one interviews), small-scale quantitative studies and physiological measurement.
-The goal of these investigations is to better understand how different groups respond to various messages and visual prompts, thereby providing an assessment of how well the advertisement meets its communications goals.
+The goal of this research is to better understand how different groups respond to various messages and visual prompts, thereby providing an assessment of how well the advertisement meets its communications goals.

 Post-testing employs many of the same techniques as pre-testing, usually with a focus on understanding the change in awareness or attitude attributable to the advertisement.
 With the emergence of digital advertising technologies, many firms have begun to continuously post-test ads using real-time data.
 This may take the form of A/B split-testing or multivariate testing.
 Continuous ad tracking and the Communicus System are competing examples of post-testing advertising research types.

 Semiotics

 Meanings between consumers and marketers depict signs and symbols that are encoded in everyday objects.
 Semiotics is the study of signs and how they are interpreted.
 Advertising has many hidden signs and meanings within brand names, logos, package designs, print advertisements, and television advertisements.
 Semiotics aims to study and interpret the message being conveyed in (for example) advertisements.
-Logos and advertisements can be interpreted at two levels – known as the surface level and the underlying level.
-The surface level uses signs creatively to create an image or personality for a product.
-These signs can be images, words, fonts, colors, or slogans.
-The underlying level is made up of hidden meanings.
-The combination of images, words, colors, and slogans must be interpreted by the audience or consumer.
+These signs can be images, words, fonts, colors, slogans, or a combination which must be interpreted by the audience or consumer.
 The "key to advertising analysis" is the signifier and the signified.
 The signifier is the object and the signified is the mental concept.
 A product has a signifier and a signified.
 The signifier is the color, brand name, logo design, and technology.
 The signified has two meanings known as denotative and connotative.
 The denotative meaning is the meaning of the product.
 A television's denotative meaning might be that it is high definition.
 The connotative meaning is the product's deep and hidden meaning.
 A connotative meaning of a television would be that it is top-of-the-line.